-If you found yourself here you must have a need to host your own images instead of letting StoryChief manage them for you.
+If you are here, you may need to host your images instead of letting StoryChief manage them for you.

 It's more than just an image

-Here at StoryChief we strive to get the best reading experience from your articles for your readers.
+Here at StoryChief, we strive to give your readers the best experience possible.
 We don't just host your images, we improve them for the best loading times.
-We do this on every device your readers might be reading, through responsive images.
-In layman terms, we optimise your images so that when a reader comes in with a high density screen, they will get a sharp and crisp image that is best for their resolution, while we serve a smaller image when a user visits on a screen with a lower resolution.
-This makes sure that all your readers get the best image quality at the fastest speed!
+We do this on every device your readers may be reading on with responsive images.
+In layman terms, we optimize them depending on the screen size of the reader.
+For larger displays, a high-resolution version will be displayed, while we serve a smaller image for screens with lower resolutions.
+This ensures that every reader receives the best image quality at the fastest speed!

 And because StoryChief works multichannel, we do that everywhere!

-All your images are served through our CDN, which is blazing fast!
+All your images are served through our Content Delivery Network (CDN), which is blazing fast!

 Don't forget, if we host your images, that means that you don't have to.
 That's free storage!